cetinkaya/region_plot/README.md

 ani.save("example2.mp4")
 ~~~

-The saved animation is as follows
+The saved animation is as follows.

 ![Example animation](examples/example2.gif)